zklasnja/galleries-app-api/README.md

 Check the correct password for the database in `.env` file.

-Run commands in the termina:
+Run commands in the terminal:

 ```
 php artisan key:generate